bowhan/piPipes/README.md

 7. To determine the version of FastQ, **piper** uses a modified version of `SolexaQA.pl` from [SolexaQA](http://solexaqa.sourceforge.net/).

-8. **piper** uses [BEDtools](https://github.com/bowhan/bedtools.git) with slight modification on `intersectBed.cpp` to accomodate a special BED format used in the pipeline.
+8. **piper** uses [BEDtools](https://github.com/bowhan/bedtools.git) with slight modification on `intersectBed.cpp` to accommodate a special BED format used in the pipeline.
 It ships with the modified source code, as well as statically compiled binary renamed as `bedtools_piper` to avoid confusion with the real one.

 ***
 ### C/C++
 **piper ships with statically compiled linux x86_64 binaries for its own C++ codes and all the other tools written in C/C++.
 Ideally, the users don't need to do any compiling.
-But if the static versions do not work in your system, please install them and move the binaries to the `bin` of **piper**.
-For **bedtools**, please install the one in the `third_party` directory and rename it as `bedtools_piper` in the `bin` directory of `piper`** For your convinience, the source codes of all C/C++ tools have been included as tarball.
+But if the static versions do not work in your system, please install them and move the binaries to the `bin`.
+For BEDtools, please install the one in the `third_party` directory and rename it as `bedtools_piper` in the `bin` directory of `piper`** For your convenience, the source codes of all C/C++ tools have been included as tar ball.
 Some of piper C++ codes utilizes *C++11* features and *Boost* libraries.
 It is recommended to install relatively new [GCC](http://gcc.gnu.org/) and [Boost](http://www.boost.org/users/download/) if compiling needs to be done.
 ***
 ### Python/Cython
 **For MACS[8] and HTSeq-count[13], the users will need to install them and make them available in the `$PATH`.**